talon55/Signal-Desktop/CONTRIBUTING.md

 2. Install Windows 10 SDK, version 1803 (10.0.17134.x) from the [SDK Archive page](https://developer.microsoft.com/en-us/windows/downloads/sdk-archive)
 3. Download and install the latest Python 3 release from https://www.python.org/downloads/windows/ (3.6 or later required).
 4. Copy `platform.winmd` from your build tools location (like `C:\Program Files (x86)\Microsoft Visual Studio\2019\BuildTools\VC\Tools\MSVC\14.29.30133\lib\x86\store\references`) to the Windows SDK path: `C:\Program Files (x86)\Windows Kits\10\UnionMetadata\10.0.17134.0`.
 This is for our [`@nodert-win10-rs4`](https://github.com/NodeRT/NodeRT) dependencies.
+5. (If you've used WSL) Ensure your `Signal-Desktop` directory is *not* case sensitive `fsutil.exe file setCaseSensitiveInfo Signal-Desktop disable`.
+You'll need to apply this to the dir after you create it below.
+This is to work around a [bug](https://github.com/NodeRT/NodeRT/pull/169) in NodeRT.

 ### Linux